 Walking is my personal favorite for getting around Florence!

 Besides, the city center is more likely to have traffic.
 Plus roads are simply too narrow for the bus and cars to go through.
-Therefore, we do not recommend taking the bus and car tours in your one week in Florence.
+Therefore, we do not recommend taking the bus and car tours in your 7 days or a weekend in Florence.

 Taxi: Taxis are “stationed” at special taxi parking stands in most of the major squares in the city and at the airport.
 Moreover, they can be requested by phone.